jwagner/space-break/README.markdown

 Assets
 ------
-All the assets in the game are selfmade - that's why they look like programmer art.
+All the assets in the game are self made - that's why they look like programmer art.

 Open points